Wallet Verification

 ## Security considerations [#security-considerations]

-* **Separate credential path:** Wallet verification uses wallet-specific PIN, backup-code, or TOTP records rather than the browser session token.
+Wallet verification uses wallet-specific PIN, backup-code, or TOTP records rather than the browser session token, keeping the credential path separate from session state.

 ## See also [#see-also]

-* [Signing Flow](/docs/architects/flows/signing-flow) for how wallet verification fits into the transaction lifecycle
+* [Signing Flow](/docs/architects/flows/signing-flow): how wallet verification fits the transaction lifecycle